Load-Bearing Wall Requirements For Basement Remodeling In South Jordan, UT

 • Structural support verification

-These inspections verify that the work adheres to the authorized plans.
+These inspections verify that the work satisfies the load-bearing wall requirements for basement remodeling and adheres to the authorized plans.

 When Engineer Approval Is Needed